yukisaitoo/obsidian-editing-toolbar/README.md

 ---

-_I consider this project feature-complete (at least for how I use it), and have no plans for further enhancements.
-That said, if you enjoy it and run into bugs, feel free to [open an issue](https://github.com/yukisaitoo/obsidian-editing-toolbar/issues)._
+_I consider this feature-complete and only plan to fix bugs from here.
+Found a bug?
+[Open an issue](https://github.com/yukisaitoo/obsidian-editing-toolbar/issues) Enjoying it?
+A ⭐ never hurts._